Altinn/altinn-studio-docs/content/teknologi/altinnstudio/terms/_index.md

 ## Stateless App
 A stateless app is a application where no data is store in in the platform.
-This could be a app acting like a proxy to som external APIS.
+This could be a app acting like a proxy to some external APIS.
 State could potensial be stored in the external API, so term statless is limited to how the App not use any state in Altinn Platform.